 European Power Trading

-This 160 page report presents a comprehensive analysis of the European power trading market.
-It covers power trading volume trends, EU energy trading regulations, the emissions trading factor in the power business, the leading western and eastern European power exchanges, major brokers, top trading players, power industry fundamentals, and power company rankings.
-Market characteristics and developments are illustrated in 39 tables and 52 charts.
+This 155 page report offers a comprehensive analysis of the European power trading market.
+It covers power trading volume trends, EU energy trading regulations, the leading western and eastern European power exchanges, major brokers, top trading players, power industry fundamentals, and power company rankings.
+Market characteristics and developments are illustrated in 35 tables and 51 charts.

 The report is structured as follows: